lakka-switch/documentation/faq.md

 layout: page
 ---

 Here is a list of frequently asked questions and, obviously, an answer to each of them.
-What you want may already be listed on the [official LAKKA FAQ](http://www.lakka.tv/doc/FAQ/) so check it out aswell.
+What you want may already be listed on the [official Lakka FAQ](http://www.lakka.tv/doc/FAQ/) so check it out aswell.

 ***
 > **Which consoles are currently supported by the system ?**